TheRedBoxIllusion/Midpoint-Displacement-Program/README.md

 The program includes click and drag functionality to look around the terrain to your hearts content.

 Some basic configuration settings:
-*Note: All found as constants in the InitialiseWorld function*
+*Note: All found as constants in the 'InitialiseWorld' function*

-initialTerrainPoints is a list of points that is passed into the midpoint displacement algorithm.
-For basic ground and mountains, just specify points on an equal y plain iterations is the number of times the algorithm runs.
-Higher numbers results in higher fidelity terrain but is more computationally expensive. initialDisplacement is the amount the algorithm initially displaces the points.
-Higher values can create bigger terrain features. decayPower is how fast the algorithm reduces the displacement per iteration.
+'initialTerrainPoints' is a list of points that is passed into the midpoint displacement algorithm.
+For basic ground and mountains, just specify points on an equal y plain
+'iterations' is the number of times the algorithm runs.
+Higher numbers results in higher fidelity terrain but is more computationally expensive.
+'initialDisplacement' is the amount the algorithm initially displaces the points.
+Higher values can create bigger terrain features.
+'decayPower' is how fast the algorithm reduces the displacement per iteration.
 Uses the equation 1/2^decayPower.
 So high decayPowers results in smoother terrain

 Suggested Initial Values-